Ernestoffor/Data-Lake-in-AWS-EMR/README.md

 ![star schema](/images/star_schema.png)

 ## Getting Started with the Project
 The following instructions describe what are needed to run or implement the codes implemented in the project.
+The project is implemented on the cloud but with a smaller datasets, it can also be implemented locally.
 ### Prerequisites
-The following software packages and account are needed to have the project up and running for both testing and development purposes:
+The following software packages and account are needed to have the project up and running for both testing and development purposes in local machine if so desired:
 * Python 3
 * Apache Spark
 * Pyspark